kottans/kottans-course-bootstrap/README.md

 + solving interview and sponsor related questions
 + setting up and maintaining lecture schedules, progress-tracking pages

 The coaches have to be familiar with a course technology at the middle/senior level.
-It is highly recommended do not start a course with one coach.
+It is highly recommended not to start a course with one coach.
 There is a good chance of losing her/him at some moment by a personal/work related unexpected involvement.
 As the result the course will be stopped and it's quite difficult to bring attendees back after a pause.

 <a id="guests"></a>Along the way, a course can invite a guest speaker.
 Inviting guest speakers relieve the coaches
 from the duty.
-The students will meet other people in the community and their use cases.
+The students will meet other people in the community and learn their use cases.
 Invite a person as a guest speaker if she/he has a more experience in a topic.
 You can choose from other kottans, gitter communities, speakers at meetups/conferences.
 As guest speakers often don't do it on regular basis, be prepared for the next:
 + might forget about the event